SoumyaSagnik/Extended-Notes/topics/Apache Pulsar/readme.md

 - `Message Persistence`: Pulsar stores messages durably to ensure data integrity and availability.
 Messages published to topics are written to a distributed log storage system, typically Apache BookKeeper, which provides fault tolerance and high durability.

-- `Acknowledgement`: Pulsar supports message acknowledgement to ensure reliable message delivery.
+- `Acknowledgment`: Pulsar supports message acknowledgment to ensure reliable message delivery.
 After a consumer receives and processes a message, it acknowledges the receipt to the `broker`.
-This acknowledgement allows the broker to remove the message from its internal buffers and marks it as successfully delivered.
+This acknowledgment allows the broker to remove the message from its internal buffers and marks it as successfully delivered.

 - `Message Retention`: Pulsar provides configurable retention policies for messages.
 Administrators can define the retention duration or size of a topic, determining how long messages are retained in the system.
 This feature allows for replaying messages or processing historical data.